US: American Airlines flights return to air after tech issue – DW – 12/24/2024

 The airline confirmed the issue in a social media comment to a user, asking for passengers' "continued patience.”

-After some 40 minutes, the FAA allowed American Airlines flights to return to flying.
+After about an hour, the FAA allowed American Airlines flights to return to flying.

 No reason was given for the technical issue, and the airline has not issued a statement explaining the glitch.